Move-in day for seniors of St. Andrews Residence

 But residents will have to temporarily move one more time.
 All residents will be asked to leave the apartments for a day or two at the end of September to replace the electrical system.

 "That change over from the temporary system to the permanent system is done.
-We will give them 7 to 10 days' notice and obviously as we have been doing we will supply them with transportation, hotel stays, and meals," said Bishop Eaton.
+We will give them seven to 10 days' notice, and obviously as we have been doing, we will supply them with transportation, hotel stays, and meals," said Eaton.

 Scripps Only Content 2020